 "We were all deceived into thinking Deshaun Watson was a good guy," she added.
 "Unfortunately, we know that good guys can do terrible things."

-In addition to A.S., another woman, L.B., who has sued Watson talked Tuesday about her experience with the quarterback.
+In addition to Solis, another woman named Lauren Baxley, who has also sued Watson, talked Tuesday about her experience with the quarterback.
 But she was not at the press conference.

-Cornelia Brandfield-Harvey, an attorney for Buzbee’s law firm, read the letter L.B.’s therapist reportedly told her to write to Watson, but not give to him, as a form of therapy.
+Cornelia Brandfield-Harvey, an attorney for Buzbee's law firm, read the letter Baxley's therapist reportedly told her to write to Watson, but not give to him, as a form of therapy.

 Hardin has tried to counter the allegations.
 He issued a press release March 31 including the statements of 16 female massage therapists who the attorney said had worked with Watson more than 130 times over the past five years.

 They described Watson as invariably professional and respectful during massage sessions.
 One stated she does not believe his accusers are being truthful.

 But Buzbee said Tuesday that in addition to the 22 women he is representing, he had to turn away five other massage therapists who made claims against Watson, but for whom he did not believe he could "sustain a case for."

 Buzbee said around 50 massage therapists have now either vouched for Watson's character or accused him of wrongdoing, and questioned why someone who had access to world-class trainers on the Texans staff felt the need to seek the services of all these massage therapists.

 "Each of the cases describes a strikingly similar pattern of behavior," Buzbee said.

 He said Watson had contacted the women on social media, usually Instagram, and arranged for them to massage him, even though some were not massage therapists, but specialized in other beauty or wellness services.